jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 Please be sure to explicitly label all appropriate variables as either shared or private.
 Make an argument for the correctness of your implementation (it is acceptable to use the same argument as problem 1, provided it is still applicable).

-The number of threads will be passed to the program based on an environment variable (OMP\_NUM\_THREADS).
+The number of threads will be passed to the program based on an environment variable (`OMP_NUM_THREADS`).
 To pass an environment variable to you program in a one-off fashion you can prepend it to the command line like:

 ```
- >>> OMP_NUM_THREADS=4 ./omp_ocean 514 514 100
+ >>> OMP_NUM_THREADS=16 ./omp_ocean 2050 2050 100
 ```

-For simplicity, you may assume that the dimensions of the grid are powers of two plus two as before, and that only N=[1,2,4,8,16] will be passed as the number of threads.
+For simplicity, you may assume that the dimensions of the grid are powers of two plus two as before, and that only `N=[1,2,4,8,16,24,48,96]` will be passed as the number of threads.

 ## Problem 3: Analysis of Ocean (15 points)

 Modify your programs to measure the execution time of the parallel phase of execution.

 Compare the performance of your two Ocean implementations for a fixed number of time steps (100).
-Plot the normalized (versus the sequential version of Ocean) speedups of your implementations on N=[1,2,4,8,16] threads for a 514x514 ocean.
+Plot the normalized (versus the sequential version of Ocean) speedups of your implementations on `N=[1,2,4,8,16,24,48,96]` threads for a 2050x2050 ocean.
 Note that the N=1 case should be the sequential version of Ocean, not the parallel version using only 1 thread.
-Repeat for an ocean sized to 1026x1026.
+Repeat for an ocean sized to 4098x4098.

 ## Problem 4: Parallelization using static partitioning of the grid (15 points)